Gödel's incompleteness theorems: Proof sketch for the second theorem

 The main difficulty in proving the second incompleteness theorem is to show that various facts about provability used in the proof of the first incompleteness theorem can be formalized within a system S using a formal predicate P for provability.
 Once this is done, the second incompleteness theorem follows by formalizing the entire proof of the first incompleteness theorem within the system S itself.

 Let p stand for the undecidable sentence constructed above, and assume for purposes of obtaining a contradiction that the consistency of the system S can be proved from within the system S itself.
 This is equivalent to proving the statement "System S is consistent".

-Now consider the statement c, where c = "If the system S is consistent, then p is not provable".
+Next consider the statement c, where c = "If the system S is consistent, then p is not provable".
 The proof of sentence c can be formalized within the system S, and therefore the statement c, "p is not provable", (or identically, "not P(p)") can be proved in the system S.